btwardus/local_llama/README.md

 # What is this?

-simple UI for testing local code/chat models
+simple UI for testing local code/chat models as well as open interpreter

 poetry for dependency mangment